+1. The market is resilient

+No matter how awful things may look on a particular day or during a particular week, stocks generally make back their losses and then some.

+2. You have goals

 Aren't you invested for the long haul, working toward a big goal down the road — maybe a comfortable retirement?
 The worst thing is to go off track by ditching investments just because Wall Street has a rough couple of days.

 The best approach is to not look at your battered balances and keep your hands off your portfolio.
 Think about using an automated service like Wealthsimple that will automatically adjust your investments in the face of changing market conditions.

 3. Market downturns are great times to buy

-Don't be wary of taking on new investments while the overall market is in the tank.
-But you also don't want to go all-in on any one stock, Professor Lee warns.
+Don't be afraid of taking on new investments whenever the overall market goes into the tank.
+But that doesn't mean you should go all-in on any one stock, Professor Lee warns.